 Yet this protective spirit may become cloying and suffocating at times.
 Centering her life around other people and their needs, the mother archetype may struggle to maintain personal boundaries, and let go of her offspring when the time comes.
 This sacred feminine archetype often needs to learn to let go.

-The mother Archetype in myth
+Examples of the mother archetype in myth

 The mother archetype appears as Demeter in the greek myths.
 Also as Gaia, Isis, Bast, Frey, Juno, Yemaya